-Australia’s grazier lifestyle today and in the past has always depended on the help of dogs.
+Australia’s grazer lifestyle today and in the past has always depended on the help of dogs.
 Three unique and distinct breeds of dogs have emerged from the sheep and cattle stations of Australia: the Australian Cattle Dog, the Australian Kelpie and the German Coolie.
-The original dogs arrived with immigrants in the late 1700’s and early 1800’s with most of these people being from England and Germany.
-The three Australian herding breeds emerged as graziers and farmers selectively bred for traits that suited their needs.
+The original dogs arrived with immigrants in the late 1700’s and early 1800’s.
+The three Australian herding breeds emerged as grazers and farmers selectively bred for traits that suited their needs.
 The German Coolie was probably in reference to the German immigrants and the dogs they brought with them.
 It is possible it was a slang word for collie (referring to the German’s Collie), or even a derogatory name for the dogs meaning they were less than purebred.
-No one really knows the exact origin.
-This registry chooses to stick with the more historic name of German Coolie.
-There are more contemporary groups who have recently started calling the dogs Australian Coolies or even Koolies.
-They are all dogs of the same history and origin.
+No one really knows the exact origin, but there is evidence that the name was used and known in 1877 as the advertisement below illustrates.
+This registry chose to keep the more historic name of German Coolie.
+There are more contemporary groups who call the dogs Australian Koolies.
+They are all dogs of the same history and origin but as a preservation registry with a mission of preserving the breed’s Australian heritage the historic name is used for the registry.
+The two names are often used interchangeably.

-Today they continue to work on Australian stations herding and backing but they are also present in agility rings, in dock diving, in flyball and Frisbee, as search and rescue dogs and as companion dogs.
-Their presence in countries outside of Australia is becoming more common, especially in Canada and the United States.
+Today they continue to work on Australian ranches, farms and stations but they are also present in agility rings, dock diving, flyball, disc, search and rescue, and of course, as companion dogs.
+Their presence in countries outside of Australia is becoming more common.

 Australian Koolie/Coolie – German Koolie/Coolie – Coulie – German Collie